pformb/wild-link/README.md

 ## Creating The DB

 Use the `psql -U linker` command to login to the PostgreSQL server with the username `linker` and the password `linker`.
-This command **MUST** be run in a vagrant terminal, we are using the PostgreSQL installation provided in the vagrant environment.
-M1/M2 and WSL2 users can execute this command in their terminal.

 Create a database with the command `CREATE DATABASE wildlink_development;`.

 Copy the `.env.example` file to `.env.development` and fill in the necessary PostgreSQL configuration.
-The `node-postgres` library uses these environment variables by default.

 ```
 PGHOST=localhost